Prospective students

 Urban flow ecology: Investigating relationships between flow, channel form, vegetation and ecosystem function

-With Dr Samantha Imberger, Prof. Tim Fletcher, Dr Joe Greet and Dr Matthew Burns
+With Dr Moss Imberger, Prof. Tim Fletcher, Dr Joe Greet and Dr Matthew Burns

 Urbanisation drives increases in peak flow magnitude, frequency and geomorphically effective flows, increasing coarse sediment export and reducing organic matter storage, and the diversity and abundance of aquatic plants.
 Efforts to restore altered urban flow regimes are gaining pace; however, we still lack an understanding of which components of the flow regime are most significant at influencing sediment and organic matter dynamics and how they interact to influence in-stream vegetation, habitat availability and ecosystem structure and function.
 This project will seek to: 1) Identify the key urban flow metrics and hydraulic conditions which influence microhabitat (e.g. retention, storage and export of organic matter and coarse/fine sediment) 2) Determine the sensitivity of microhabitat to alterations in hydrology and hydraulic conditions 3) Investigate relationships (and feedback cycles) between sediment, organic matter and vegetation and 4) how the above influences ecosystem function such as denitrification and/or stream metabolism.